-COOK: There are a lot of references in the film, at least according to the IMDb page.
+NOTEBOOK: There are a lot of references in the film, at least according to the IMDb page.

 PERANSON: Most of those are invented, or films that other people have seen reflected in our film; there are few direct homages.
 And ultimately, maybe it becomes a kind of détournement of The Last Movie.
 For The Last Movie scenes, which for the most part are almost throw-away moments in the original film, we tried not to reconstruct them but to transpose them, like the cenote scene is a transposition of the scene with Hopper under the waterfall with his girlfriend and instead of the priest walking by with the kids there are the scuba divers in the background.
 But to point to one direct reference, for me, also, the windmill is an Apocalypse Now reference.
 Raya can talk about Apocalypse Now too, which was shot in the Philippines.
 I kept filming the ceiling fans where we were staying but it was too obvious.
 The windmill opens the third part of the film, which can also be read as a “post-apocalyptic” section.

-COOK: But you show it stop, the fan keeps going in Apocalypse Now—
+NOTEBOOK: But you show it stop, the fan keeps going in Apocalypse Now—

 MARTIN: Because cinema is dead!

-COOK: Well, with the whole "cinema is dead" concept, the film has this reflexive view we’ve discussed, but 35mm is really dying, at least economically.
+NOTEBOOK: Well, with the whole "cinema is dead" concept, the film has this reflexive view we’ve discussed, but 35mm is really dying, at least economically.
 Your film has both optimistic and pessimistic elements, almost fighting or resisting each other.
 How do you see it or yourselves, as optimistic or pessimistic?